A Day That Changed Everything

 The Spark: Why Chavdar Lake?

-In 1923, the Bombay Legislative Council passed a rule—public places like lakes should be open to all.
+In 1923, the Bombay Legislative Council passed a rule that public places like lakes should be open to all.
 Mahad’s council agreed in 1924, but upper-caste Hindus blocked it.
 They’d rather die than share.
-By 1927, Ambedkar had enough.
+By 1927, Ambedkar had had enough.
 He’d seen this pain since childhood—born a Dalit in Mhow, he couldn’t even sit in class.
 Now a big lawyer, he decided to fight—not with fists, but with truth.
 That’s Satyagraha—peaceful protest.

 The Day: March 20, 1927